Læsø Artist in Residence

 For Danish artists, it applies that they live in Denmark and primarily participates in the Danish art scene, and for foreign artists, it applies that they reside abroad and primarily participates in art scenes abroad.

-In order to foster exchanges between Danish and foreign artists, Læsø AiR will due to spatial conditions primarily accept applications from individual artists in 2022.
+In order to foster exchanges between Danish and foreign artists, Læsø AiR will due to spatial conditions primarily accept applications from individual artists.
 In the near future we hope to develop Læsø AiR and comply with the requirements of hosting artist groups.

-The selected residents will be able to bring family to Læsø during the residency.
+The selected residents will be able to bring close family for a shorter periode of time by agreement with Læsø AiR.
 The costs of this will be covered by the resident.

-It is a requirement that the applicants are able to communicate in English.
+It is a requirement that the residents are able to communicate in English.

 Requirements for Læsø AiR applications